 I was raised by my grandmother and my step-grandfather who was from the State of Chihuahua.
 (He's the reason I speak Spanish fluently.)
 He loved to cook, not specific Mexican dishes, but more like guisados.
 A guisado is any dish that can be prepared in one pot or pan, with many ingredients.

 Pappy's favorite was his Guisado de Bistec con Papas.
 Being that we lived in the States, we had lots of convenience foods at hand.
-Pappy would always prepare this dish with a can of red enchilada sauce.
-But now that I'm in Mexico, I have to make the sauce from scratch.
-It's a little thinner that the canned stuff, but the taste always reminds me of home and my grandparents.
+Pappy would always prepare this dish because it can be used as a main dish or as a filling for tacos and/or burritos.

 Ingredients: